 Current favorite stuff: our Advent wreath and eating dinner by candlelight this month, our Christmas tree, and pretty much everything about this time (minus the busyness and the crowds!)

-I'm a forty-something wife and mom and live with my husband and three children along Colorado's gorgeous Front Range.
 This blog is a bit like a family scrapbook for me.
-It's a place I write about the things I love.
+It's a place where I write about my family and lots of other things I love.
 Welcome!